vchabri/oticscream/README.md

 ## 📄 License

-This project is licensed under the GNU General Public License v3.0 – see the [COPYING](COPYING) file for details.
+This project is licensed under the GNU Lesser General Public License v3.0 – see the [COPYING](COPYING) and [COPYING.LESSER](COPYING.LESSER) files for details.

 ## 🙏 Acknowledgments